dpiras/GMM-MI/README.md

 ## Current state

-As of July 30th 2022, we are observing a small MI bias when applying our estimator.
-Please check [this jupyter notebook](https://github.com/dpiras/MI_estimation/blob/main/notebooks/MI_D3p_significance.ipynb) for a minimum working example.
-Remove?
+As of August 11th 2022, we have collected most results and only need to make them available in the `notebooks` folder.
+We are observing a small MI bias when applying our estimator; please check [this jupyter notebook](https://github.com/dpiras/MI_estimation/blob/main/notebooks/MI_D3p_significance.ipynb) for a simple example.
+This will be addressed soon, as we put together all the results that will go in the paper.

 ## Installation